On This Earth - by Mahmoud Darwish*

 We have on this earth what makes life worth living: on this earth, the Lady

-of Earth, mother of all beginnings and ends.
+mother of all beginings and ends.
 She was called Palestine.
 Her name

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~